She's a mother of three, busily caring for a young family, with all the time-consuming responsibilities that entails.

 She's also in training for the 2020 Tokyo Olympics, rising at dawn for punishing high-altitude workouts in the Swiss Alps.

 Meet triathlete Nicola Spirig, Olympic gold medalist from Switzerland.
-"An athlete or a mother, you should have to choose," she says in "Superfrau," a three-minute film from On running shoes.
+"An athlete or a mother, you shouldn't have to choose," she says in "Superfrau," a three-minute film from On running shoes.

 Independent creative director Andy Fackrell and Giant Films director Sam Coleman profile Spirig as she pursues her competitive dreams while raising a family with husband, Reto Hug, also a Swiss triathlete.